EricRops/redshift-dwh/README.md

 - Included a function in **etl.py** to remove any duplicate rows from the tables (which can sometimes happen in Redshift since Primary Keys are not enforced)
 - Included the **notebooks/analytic_bashboard.ipynb** notebook with some visualizations of some basic queries.
 See sample query and resulting image below.

-### Sample SQL query for the top 10 artists of the Sparkify dataset
+### Sample SQL query for the top 10 artists among paid users from the Sparkify dataset
 ```
 SELECT a.name AS artist_name, COUNT(*) AS num_plays
 FROM songplays s
 JOIN artists a
 ON s.artist_id = a.artist_id
+AND s.level = 'paid'
 GROUP BY a.name
 ORDER BY num_plays DESC
 LIMIT 10;